holisticagency/satis-file-manager/README.md

 $satis->disableArchiveOptions();
 ```

 It is not yet full featured.
-This utility can set vcs, composer or artifact repositories. `\Composer\Repository\PackageRepository` should be implemented.
-Other options should be created, like requires and deps, security options ...
+This utility can set vcs, composer or artifact repositories.
+It lacks the ability to unset a repository.
+Class `\Composer\Repository\PackageRepository` should be implemented.
+Other options should be created, like output-dir and security options for repositories ...